asellam/LFL-KIN/README.md

 1. Run from Command Line Prompt: LFL-KIN.py (Q) (KinFaceW-I|KinFaceW-II) (fs|ms|fd|md)
  OR
 1. Run using the batch file: RunCode.bat, this will run all the tests automatically.
 RunCode.bat is an example of a batch file (Tested on windows)
-## Test the feature extraction matrix using SVM
+## Test the feature extraction method using SVM
 The sub-directory **Test-Using-SVM** is dedicated for this
 1. Use **Find-Number-Of-Features/LFL-KIN.py** to find the best number of Features Q'
 1. Use **Find-Number-Of-Features/LFL-KIN.py** again with Q=Q' to obtain the feature extraction matrices for different folds